What Is Cachexia?

 Symptoms of Cachexia

-When you have cachexia, the first symptom is muscle and fat loss, making you look malnourished.
-While some people may appear to have standard weight, they may show signs of:
+When you have cachexia, the first symptom is muscle and fat loss, making you look like you're not eating enough and are malnourished.
+In the early stages, you could have cachexia and still look like you have a normal weight.
+You also may show signs of:

 - Fatigue, which makes it hard for you to enjoy the things you love

 - Less muscle strength and muscle wasting